Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 There will be a start/home screen, the in-game stuff, and a menu for saving and quitting.
 They all stack one right on top of another and I will be dealing with this using some functions each with a while loop in it.
 Mind you the proper way would be to make an actual game state manager but that can be put in later (If you haven't been programming for long this is like saying I will clean my room tomorrow.
-You almost never go back and do stuff you put off if it works.).
+You almost never go back and do stuff you put off if what you have it works).
 Anyway I want to do some coding so I am going to try and mock up what I want with this and put what I end up with below.

 ```C++